 Whether you grew up avoiding long books or as a bookworm dreaming up each new place you read about, nothing quite compares to actually seeing new destinations with your own eyes.
-While we can’t always make the excursion to someplace new, a great book has the magical power of transporting you to new cities and experience different cultures from the comfort of your home, local coffee shop or bus ride.
+While we can’t always make the excursion to someplace new, a great book has the magical power of transporting you to new cities and provides the opportunity to learn about different cultures from the comfort of your home, local coffee shop or bus ride.
 A great book can spark your curiosity and desire for self-discovery and exploration.
 Below you’ll find four books that are all very different, but will spark the desire for adventure in even the most reluctant traveler.

 A Fortune-Teller Told Me: Earthbound Travels in the Far East

 This novel takes a unique perspective of the changing way of life in many developing Asian countries.
 Terzani, an Italian Journalist, travels exclusively by ground to connect with people and understand how globalization and economic development have radically changed day-to-day life, often not for the better.
 This book is a must-read for students interested in economic development and its impact, good and bad, on the people who experience it first-hand.

 Americanah, a Nigerian word used to describe an expat returning home, is a fictional novel about sweethearts that are separated by continents during a very difficult time in their lives.
 Seen through the eyes of a Nigerian woman that has moved to the United States, Americanah is an unflinching look into how America can be simultaneously, a land of great opportunity and of great difficulty for newcomers to its shores.